brownerd/budojo/README.md

 # BUDOJO

-Just a repo for running JS in the browser
+A little repo for running js/css in the browser without all the boilerplate setup

 1. clone the repo
 1. run `npm i`